Aurochs: In Europe

+Evidence has been found for the butchery of aurochs by archaic hominins in Europe during the Middle Palaeolithic, such as the Biache-Saint-Vaast site in northern France dating to around 240,000 years ago, where bones of aurochs have been found burnt by fire and with cut marks, thought to have been created by Neanderthals.
+At the late Middle Palaeolithic Cueva Des-Cubierta site in Spain, Neanderthals are proposed to have kept the skulls of aurochs as hunting trophies.

-The aurochs is widely represented in Paleolithic cave paintings in the Chauvet and Lascaux caves in southern France dating to 36,000 and 21,000 years BP, respectively.
+The aurochs is widely represented in Upper Paleolithic cave paintings in the Chauvet and Lascaux caves in southern France dating to 36,000 and 21,000 years BP, respectively.

 Two Paleolithic rock engravings in the Calabrian Romito Cave depict an aurochs.

 Palaeolithic engravings showing aurochs were also found in the Grotta del Genovese on the Italian island of Levanzo.

 Upper Paleolithic rock engravings and paintings depicting the aurochs were also found in caves on the Iberian Peninsula dating from the Gravettian to the Magdalenian cultures.

 Aurochs bones with chop and cut marks were found at various Mesolithic hunting and butchering sites in France, Luxemburg, Germany, the Netherlands, England and Denmark.
 Aurochs bones were also found in Mesolithic settlements by the Narva and Emajõgi rivers in Estonia.
 Aurochs and human bones were uncovered from pits and burnt mounds at several Neolithic sites in England.

 A cup found in the Greek site of Vaphio shows a hunting scene, in which people try to capture an aurochs.
 One of the bulls throws one hunter on the ground while attacking the second with its horns.
 The cup seems to date to Mycenaean Greece.
 Greeks and Paeonians hunted aurochs and used their huge horns as trophies, cups for wine, and offerings to the gods and heroes.
-The ox mentioned by Samus, Philippus of Thessalonica and Antipater as killed by Philip V of Macedon on the foothills of mountain Orvilos, was actually an aurochs; Philip offered the horns, which were 105 cm long and the skin to a temple of Hercules.
+The ox mentioned by Samus, Philippus of Thessalonica and Antipater as killed by Philip V of Macedon on the foothills of mountain Orvilos, was actually an aurochs; Philip offered the horns, which were 105 cm long, and the skin to a temple of Hercules.

 The aurochs was described in Julius Caesar's Commentarii de Bello Gallico.

 Aurochs were occasionally captured and exhibited in venatio shows in Roman amphitheatres such as the Colosseum.
 Aurochs horns were often used by Romans as hunting horns.